pythonsingapore/pythonsingapore/README.md

 # How to contribute

-If you found a bug or event want to implement a whole new feature, please do the following:
+If you found a bug or even want to implement a whole new feature, please do the following:

 1. Fork this repository on GitHub